Florida health news and information

 • Color alone will not tell you if the avocado is ripe.
 Ripe fruit will be slightly firm, but will yield to gentle pressure.

 • To speed the ripening process, place the avocado in a paper bag, and store at room temperature until ready to eat (usually two to five days).
-Placing an apple together with the avocado speeds up the process even more.
+Placing an apple or banana in the bag with the avocado speeds up the process even more.

 • Cut the avocado in half, slightly twit the two halves, separate, and remove the seed.
 Starting at the small end, remove the skin with a knife or you can scoop the flesh out with a spoon.